plmnko/p1/README.md

 ==

 This repository contains the starter code for project 1 (15-440, Fall 2016).
-It's a bit different from the old version, eg. message has new field Size in the Fall2016 version.
+It's a bit different from the old version(https://github.com/cmu440/p1) , eg. message has new field Size in the Fall2016 version.

+Note: stest in bin is from the old version for testing server of Part B, since older version has different msg structure, it needs to tailor based on that to make stest work.

 ## Part A LSP Protocol